To use and create interesting AI with this idealogy, make sure to read my Designing AI post.

 The unit accessing this A* pathfinding script can then loop through each closed node, either moving towards it by simply adding velocity and changing direction to look at the upcoming node, erasing them one by one as it loops through, to more efficient coding where it can create independent lists, removing certain points that seemingly have no change in direction, and moving through them that way.

-This is, overall, a relatively basic way to cover A* pathfinding, but it allows for more efficient broader adaptations to then be taken and utilised.
+This is, overall, a very quick way to cover A* pathfinding, but it allows for more efficient broader adaptations to then be taken and utilised.
 Using this methodology you can create a new iteration for a more complicated flat 2D plane, simply adding restrictions in how it calculates its path by creating new invisible costs such as jump height, gravity and even weight.

 I do believe A* pathfinding, as well as most custom created controllers, are incredibly easy to adapt once one has a decent conceptual understanding of its functionality, allowing it to not only overtake most modern game engine adaptations but also offer a level of freedom and customisation of AI that is a must in most games and genres.